mozilla/fxa-auth-server/docs/api.md

 #### GET /account/device/commands

-:lock: HAWK-authenticated with session token
+:lock: HAWK-authenticated with session token or authenticated with OAuth refresh token
 <!--begin-route-get-accountdevicecommands-->
 Fetches commands enqueued for the current device by prior calls to `/account/devices/invoke_command`.